dimaip/dimaip.github.io/_posts/2015-11-15-react-neos.md

 It took me a few days to build a working UI prototype, and I really liked the taste of developer experience with React.
 Then I needed to store content somewhere and let editors modify it.

 I started looking for a fitting nodejs API generator tool.
-At first sight I really liked KeystoneJS: simple, lean and easy to get started with.
+At first sight I really liked [KeystoneJS](http://keystonejs.com/): simple, lean and easy to get started with.
 I created the Question, Answer and Worldivew models, and started filling in some sample data.
 KeystoneJS was living up to me expectations, until I realised one usability detail: there was no way to group Answers by Questions, i.e. I could get a list of all answers and search for a needed answer, but there was no way to see at a glance which answers belong to a certain question.
 This was made working with a long list of answers really unsatisfying, so I trashed my KeystoneJS experiment, and started looking for other soulutions.
 To my surprise everything I had found at nodejs land suffered from the same weakness: no easy way to edit hierarchical data.

 That came as a big suripse to me, but I couldn't find anything suiting my rather simple requirements.
 Even big giants of content APIs like Contentful would still give me simple lists of records, and no hierarchical grouping.
 And that's where I decided to do something at that time I thought crazy: use PHP CMS to provide content for NodeJS/React app.

 ![Neos editing interface](/assets/izm-neos-backend.png)
+<br>*Neos editing interface*

 ## Neos